mattari97/planets-fact-site/README.md

-# Frontend Mentor - Dictionary web app solution
+# Frontend Mentor - Planets Fact Site solution

 This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.